January 2–4, 2014 North American blizzard

 The January 2–4, 2014 North American blizzard was a major winter storm that affected much of the East Coast with snow, and frigid temperatures following the storm.
-The storm had dumped up to 2 ft of snow in some areas, especially around Boston, Massachusetts.
+The storm, unofficially referred to as Winter Storm Hercules by the Weather Channel, had dumped up to 2 ft of snow in some areas, especially around Boston, Massachusetts.

 Meteorological synopsis

 On December 31, 2013, a low-pressure area formed near the Montana/Canada border and moved southward, along an arctic front, as a snow band formed ahead of the arctic front and extended from the central Great Plains to the lower Great Lakes region.
 The next day, the low-pressure area moved further south towards Texas, while continuing to produce snowfall across the Great Plains.
 The low then moved northeastward, reaching West Virginia on January 2, before dissipating.
 The same day, a second low-pressure area formed across the southern Appalachian Mountains, rapidly intensifying while moving off the Mid-Atlantic and over the Gulf Stream as several weak low-pressure areas were also embedded with the complex low-pressure system.

 Early on January 3, the winter storm produced blizzard conditions, high wind gusts, and cold temperatures across portions of the Northeastern United States.
 Several hours later, the low-pressure area moved away from the United States, though snow showers lingered throughout the Northeast.
 After it had left the coast early that morning, it continued to strengthen and turn to the northeast, and late on January 4, it reached its peak intensity of 936 mbar while situated near Greenland.
 It was then absorbed into another extratropical cyclone, which later developed into Cyclone Christina which brought high winds to western Europe several days later.